AlephAlpha/Nekomata/doc/Builtins.md

 Convert an integer to a char according to Nekomata's code page.

+If the input is already a char, it is left unchanged.

-Fail when the integer is not in the range 0 to 255.This function is automatically vectorized.
+Fail when the integer is not in the range 0 to 255.

+This function is automatically vectorized.

 ### `read` (`Ĝ`, `1 -> 1`)